 SHIRLEY LOVE, Special to The Standard

-Please go to the Club’s website www.pineridgegardenclub.com where you will find interesting happenings and pictures.
-You can also call me at 905-986-5330.
+For information on Scugog’s friendly and very informative Club, please go to the Club’s website, at www.pineridgegardenclub.com, where you will find all kinds of interesting happenings posted, or call me at 905-986-5330.